josiahdavis/josiahdavis.github.io/_posts/2018-04-23-michael-emerson-and-christian-smith-on-racialization.md

 > From Mary's perspective, the race problem would disappear if it were not for separatists dividing the nation.
 Although we will always have a few prejudiced people, the race problem and racism are essentially dead, living on only because of the activities of separatists and others who stand to gain from the existence of a race problem.

-**Is America a Racialized Society?
-Yes.**
+**However, a lack of awareness of the Race Issue is a luxury that only White Americans can enjoy.**

-However, a lack of awareness of the Race Issue is a luxury that only White Americans can enjoy.
 Americans live in a racialized society, one in which our concept of "race matters profoundly for differences in life experiences, life opportunities, and social relationships."
 This does not assume, however, that most Americans are self-consciously racist.

 > because radicalization is embedded within the normal everyday operation of institutions, this framework understands that people need not intend their actions to contribute to racial division and inequality for their actions to do so.